Glycolic Acid

 Glycolic acid is a common ingredient found in skincare products.
 It is an alpha hydroxy acid or AHA.
 It is arguably one of the safest and most famous of the Alpha Hydroxy Acids.

-Glycolic acid can significantly improve your skin as it removes dirt and unclogs pores.
-In addition, it gently exfoliates the skin providing your skin with a radiant glow.
+Glycolic acid can significantly improve your skin by removing dirt and unclogging pores.
+In addition, it gently exfoliates the skin providing it with a radiant glow.

 It works to brighten your skin and smooth and improve its tone and texture.
 Glycolic acid is excellent for many skin concerns as it clarifies and brightens for a healthy complexion.

-You have probably seen "Glycolic Acid" in many different products.
-It comes in many forms, from face wash to gel cleansers, peels, face creams, and moisturizers, to name a few.
+You have probably seen this acid in many different products.
+It comes in many forms, from face wash to gel cleansers, peels, face creams, and moisturizers.

 Many over-the-counter products use anywhere between 1 to 2%.
 However, you can find it in strengths of up to 10%.
 Only a professional esthetician should administer any peel stronger than 10%.

-There are also brushes specially made to exfoliate the face, which use coarse, rotating bristles to scrub away lingering dirt, grime, and debris.
-Unfortunately, these can be very harsh to your complexion and can do more harm than good.
+Brushes are also specially made to exfoliate the face, which use coarse, rotating bristles to scrub away lingering dirt, grime, and debris.
+But unfortunately, these can be very harsh to your complexion and do more harm than good.

-These exfoliators can dig and tear perfectly healthy skin in an attempt to clean it, primarily if these products are used too often or incorrectly.
+These exfoliators can dig and tear perfectly healthy skin in an attempt to clean it.
 In small amounts, chemical exfoliants are much safer for the skin.
+Make sure to use these products occasionally and correctly.

-Women with sensitive skin need to be especially careful when using peels or products containing acids.
+Women with sensitive skin must be especially careful when using peels or products containing acids.

 Glycolic acid safely peels away dead skin cells from the face, allowing them to slough off naturally.
 This is a better option than settling into lines and wrinkles or becoming lodged in pores, where they can cause blemishes.

-Salicylic acid is often used as a treatment for acne.
-Though it has many of the same functions, glycolic acid is commonly considered a treatment for lines and wrinkles.
+A common acne treatment includes salicylic acid.
+However, a common treatment for lines and wrinkles will include glycolic acid.
 As we age, our skin becomes thinner and holds onto dead skin cells for longer.

 These dead skin cells settle into our lines and wrinkles, making them more pronounced, deeper, and darker.
-Exfoliating the skin not only encourages a new crop of skin cells to grow.
+Exfoliating the skin encourages a new crop of skin cells to grow.

 It also removes the old skin cells that exacerbate the appearance of lines of wrinkles — thus, our brightening exfoliator is skin renewing.